striker01xx/news_kiosk/README.md

 - To change keywords → modify `q` in the respective parser script.
 - To change article count → adjust `max`.
 - To change language → update `lang`.
-- To use your own API key → replace `apikey`.
+- To use another API key → replace `apikey`.

 ---